 If all of those points seem to be the case for you, then getting a second dog will work just fine.

-Let’s move on to some of the reasons why getting a second dog may not be a good move.
+Let’s move on to why getting a second dog may not be a good move.

 The Worst Reasons to Get a Second Dog